15 best knowledge management software and tools for 2023

 Notable customers: NASCAR, Goodyear, M&S, Hershey, Qantas, Coles

-The ancestor of intranets and knowledge management tools, SharePoint is a digital tool for employees to search, upload files, and share them with teammates.
+The ancestor of intranets and knowledge management tools, SharePoint is a digital tool for employees to search for, upload, and share files.
 The platform links the user to shared documents or spaces like Teams or Microsoft 365, keeping enterprise knowledge in one place.

 Key knowledge management features: